 There are many fairly obvious ways in which this simulation could be made more realistic.
-The first is that the spreading of the fire could be made instantaneous, i.e. to occur all in one time step.
-Because a forest fire in reality occurs on a much shorter time scale than tree growth, this would correspond better to a sensible time scale.

-Another improvement could be to make the probability of ignition proportional to the density of the trees in the forest.
+- The first is that the spreading of the fire could be made instantaneous, i.e. to occur all in one time step.
+Because a forest fire in reality occurs on a much shorter time scale than tree growth, this would correspond better to a sensible time scale. - Another improvement could be to make the probability of ignition proportional to the density of the trees in the forest.

-The points made in the last two paragraphs I thought of myself.
-Then doing a web literature search, I found that both indeed have been taken into account in modeling of bush fires in Australia [www.csu.edu.au/ci/vol08/li01/li01.pdf; published in Complexity International vol. 8].
+Both improvements have been taken into account in modeling of bush fires in Australia [www.csu.edu.au/ci/vol08/li01/li01.pdf; published in Complexity International vol. 8].
 So have more complex factors such as land height, flammability, and wind conditions.